arielherself/espresso/README.md

 <strong>France</strong> recalled its ambassador to <strong>Burkina Faso</strong> a day after agreeing to withdraw troops from the country.
 400 French troops were fighting an ongoing [Islamist insurgency](https://te.arielherself.xyz/middle-east-and-africa/2022/10/01/for-the-second-time-this-year-soldiers-stage-a-coup-in-burkina-faso), but Burkina Faso’s government says it wants to defend itself.
 France has also fallen out with other African allies—after more than nine years in 2022 its [soldiers left neighbouring Mali](https://te.arielherself.xyz/graphic-detail/2022/08/19/france-has-withdrawn-its-final-troops-from-mali) without having completed their mission.

 Opium production in <strong>Myanmar</strong> jumped to a nine-year high, reversing a downward trend, according to the UN.
-Production has roughly doubled from the previous year, when [the military junta](https://te.arielherself.xyz/asia/2023/01/12/myanmars-generals-are-deeply-superstitious) seized power, to nearly 795 metric tonnes in 2022.
+Production has roughly doubled from the previous year, when [the military junta](https://te.arielherself.xyz/asia/2023/01/12/myanmars-generals-are-deeply-superstitious) seized power, to nearly 795 tonnes in 2022.
 Opium poppy cultivation increased by a third, while the potential yield rose by 88%.
 Myanmar’s civil war and covid pandemic have put its [frail economy](https://te.arielherself.xyz/asia/2022/09/15/an-economically-illiterate-junta-is-running-myanmar-into-the-ground) in a tailspin.

 Listen to an abridged version of the subscriber-only briefing.